Bisti Badlands Fall Photo Workshop

 • The badlands of New Mexico are truly astonishing, with whimsical hoodoos, jagged spires, arches, fossils, and much more!
 The incredible diversity here will get your creative juices flowing.

-• Dates are timed for optimal Milky Way shooting.
-Expect to do lots of night photography as long as skies are clear!
+• Dates are timed for optimal Milky Way shooting and comfortable temps.
+Expect to do a lot of night photography if skies are clear!

-• Expect to learn many new techniques and come prepared to shoot a wide range of desert subjects.
+• Learn many new techniques and photograph wide range of desert subjects.

-• You will have plenty of individual attention with a max group size of 8 students and 2 instructors.
+• Count on plenty of individual attention with a max group size of 8 students and 2 instructors.

 • Post-processing and image critique sessions will be scheduled throughout the workshop to help make the most of your images.